Gabon's Aubameyang retires from national duty

 Aubameyang was on target on his international debut in a 2-1 win in Morocco in 2009, and featured at four Africa Cup of Nations finals for his country.

-The striker was in Gabon's squad for this year's delayed 2021 Nations Cup but missed all of their games in Cameroon after initially contracting Covid-19 and then suffering with what at the time were described as 'heart lesions'.
+The striker was in Gabon's squad for this year's delayed 2021 Nations Cup but missed all of their games in Cameroon after initially contracting Covid-19 and then suffering from reported 'heart lesions'.

-The Panthers start their qualifying campaign for the 2023 tournament in Ivory Coast away against DR Congo on 4 June and play a second Group I game at home to Mauritania on 8 June.
+The Panthers start their qualifying campaign for the 2023 tournament in Ivory Coast away against DR Congo on 4 June before playing a second Group I game at home to Mauritania four days later.